Yogh

 In Middle English writing, tailed z came to be indistinguishable from yogh.

 In Middle Scots, the character yogh became confused with a cursive z and the early Scots printers often used z when yogh was not available in their fonts.
-Consequently, some Modern Scots words have a z in place of a yogh—the common surname Menzies was originally written Menȝies (pronounced mingis).
+Consequently, some Modern Scots words have a z in place of a yogh—the common surname Menzies was originally written Menȝies (nowadays pronounced mingis but originally menyers, from the French menieres).